privacy

 4. Purpose of data processing

-Information service for interested parties and member recruitment
+Information service for prospective members and member recruitment

 5. Admissibility of data processing

-6. Recipients or categories of recipients to whom the data is or will be disclosed
+6. Recipients or categories of recipients to whom the data are or will be disclosed

-Internal: GDCh employee of the member service, the editing of Nachrichten aus der Chemie and member marketing, IT, data protection officer
+Internal: GDCh staff of member services, the Editorial staff of Nachrichten aus der Chemie) and member marketing, IT, data protection officer

 External: SaaS Marketing IT service provider

-The deletion takes place no later than two months after unsubscribing from the newsletter.
+The data will be deleted no later than two months after unsubscribing from the newsletter.

 8. Data transfer to a third country or an international organization

-There is no data transfer to a third country outside the European Union.
+No data is transferred to a third country outside the European Union.

-In order to do justice to the transparency and modalities regulated in Art.
-12 of the EU-GDPR, the person responsible informs about the rights of the data subjects below.
+In order to comply with the transparency and modalities regulated in Article 12 of the EU GDPR, the controller provides the following information about the rights of data subjects.

 a) Right to information (Art.
 15)

-The person concerned has the right to request confirmation from the person responsible as to whether personal data relating to them are being processed.
-The controller provides a copy of the personal data that is the subject of the processing.
-For all further copies that the person concerned requests, the person responsible can demand an appropriate fee based on the administrative costs.
+The data subject has the right to request confirmation from the controller as to whether personal data concerning him or her are being processed.
+The controller shall provide a copy of the personal data undergoing processing.
+For any further copies requested by the data subject, the controller may charge a reasonable fee based on administrative costs.

 b) Correction (Art.
 16)

-The data subject has the right to request that personal data relating to him or her be corrected or completed.
+The data subject has the right to request the rectification or completion of personal data concerning him or her.

 c) Deletion (Art.
 17) – “Right to be forgotten”

-If the person concerned objects to the processing of personal data concerning them, the person responsible may no longer process this data, unless he / she can prove compelling reasons worthy of protection for the processing that the interests, rights and freedoms of the person concerned Person or the processing serves to assert, exercise or defend legal claims.
+If the data subject objects to the processing of personal data concerning him or her, the controller shall no longer process such data unless he or she can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject or the processing serves the purpose of establishing, exercising or defending legal claims.

 e) Right to lodge a complaint with a supervisory authority

-Personally affected persons have the right to lodge a complaint with the competent supervisory authority.
+Personally affected individuals have the right to lodge a complaint with the competent supervisory authority.

-Failure to provide or object to the processing of personal data of the person concerned will result in unsubscribing from the newsletter.
+Failure to provide or objection to the processing of personal data of the data subject will result in unsubscription from the newsletter.

 This page has been machine translated.
 If you have any feedback or comments please feel free to contact us.